simonvh/gimmemotifs-manuscript/manuscript.md

 In line with previous results [@PNXlUYkS], there is no single tool that consistently predicts the best motif for each transcription factor.
-However, the motifs predicted BioProspector, MEME and Homer are, on basis of this metric, consistently better than motifs predicted by other methods.
+However, the motifs predicted by BioProspector, MEME and Homer are, on basis of this metric, consistently better than motifs predicted by other methods.
 In 75% the cases, the motif predicted by BioProspector has a difference in recall smaller than 0.026 compared to the best overall motif.
 In this benchmark, four programs